LED Light Bar vs. Visor Light: Which One Do You Need?

 Pros

-• Offered in many different sizes including mini, mid, and full-size
+• Available in mini, mid-size, and full-size options

 • Ideal as a police light bar, fire truck light bar, and utility vehicle or tow truck light bar